CindySchalit/gears-v2/README.md

 ## **Introduction**

 Bad Fish Gear Shifter is a digital implementation of a car's gear shifter.
 Users enter the amount of pressure they are applying to the accelerator pedal and the speed at which they are traveling.
-Bad Fish Gear Shifter then determines how fast the components in your car's engine are rotating (in revolutions per minute or "RPM") and the corresponding gear.
+Bad Fish Gear Shifter then determines how fast the components in the car's engine are rotating (in revolutions per minute or "RPM") and the corresponding gear.

 ## **Inspiration**